Compare · honest rows only

 | Delivery | Open-source (MIT).
 Self-host via pip or Docker. | Typically commercial SaaS with seat-based pricing. |

-| API surface | HTTP / FastAPI, library import, OpenAPI docs at /docs. | Web UI primarily; some offer export to Excel; APIs vary. |
+| API surface | HTTP / FastAPI, library import, OpenAPI docs at /docs. | Web UI primarily; some export to Excel; APIs vary. |

 When AHP-style tools are the right answer